Meal Prep for Weight Loss: The Method That Works

 Prepare healthy snacks

-The 4 PM craving sabotages more diets than any meal.
-Prepare portioned snacks: veggie sticks + hummus (150 kcal), Greek yogurt + fruit (180 kcal), or a pre-weighed handful of nuts (170 kcal).
-Having a snack ready in your bag prevents a detour to the vending machine.
+The 4 PM hunger pang sabotages more diets than any meal.
+Prepare portioned snacks: veggie sticks + hummus (150 kcal), Greek yogurt + fruit (180 kcal), pre-weighed handful of nuts (170 kcal).
+Having a ready snack in your bag prevents a detour to the vending machine.

 6